entur/tavla/README.md

 Go to [tavla.en-tur.no](https://tavla.en-tur.no) to configure your table today.

+Subscribe to updates to Tavla by using GitHub's "Watch" feature.

 ## Contribute

 Do you find bugs or something that can be improved?
 Don't hesitate to submit an issue or a pull request.